 If there’s one craft tool most of us have in our arsenal, it’s a hot glue gun.
 Love it or hate it (those dang burns!), it’s really a useful device.
 I have like 200 glue guns . . . okay, that’s an exaggeration.
 I have about ten though.
 And I love using them to make “stuff.”

-You might be shocked to know that you can make a lot of crafts with a glue gun as your main tool.
+You might be shocked to know that you can make a lot of crafts and home decor with a glue gun as your main tool.
 I’m excited to share a big list of those with you today.

 Tips for Using a Hot Glue Gun

 A glue gun uses hot melt adhesive, also known as glue sticks, which are glue in solid form (learn more here).
 The gun melts the sticks and it is applied as a liquid.